 The campaign’s outcomes include:

 - The contests had over 500 submissions on Valentine’s Day, and around 200k people interacted with #WohEkBaat postings.

 - On Valentine’s Day, #wohekbaat achieved 1.4 million Instagram followers, an increase of 5% across all social channels.

 9. IndiaInvited By Kotak 811 Campaign

-This campaign was to suggest the Indian citizens to open a digital account.
+This campaign was to suggest that Indian citizens open a digital accounts.

 The #IndiaInvited campaign was promoted on social media with the use of tales, inventions, and events that highlighted the principle of inclusion and indiscrimination and appealed to every Indian to join Kotak 811’s drive for a more equal society.

 The goal was to engage the audience while also recognizing India’s variety and originality, as well as its people.